ClickHouse/clickhouse-docs/docs/en/migrations/snowflake.md

 SELECT * FROM mydataset limit 10;
 ```

+## Further reading and support

+In addition to this guide, we also recommend reading our blog post [comparing Snowflake and ClickHouse](https://clickhouse.com/blog/clickhouse-vs-snowflake-for-real-time-analytics-comparison-migration-guide).

 If you are having issues transferring data from Snowflake to ClickHouse, please feel free to contact us at support@clickhouse.com.